 }

-The framework generates next links automatically based on the total count and current position.
+The framework generates first, prev, next, and last links automatically based on the total count and current position. prev is null on the first page; next is null on the last page.

 In-memory limit-offset — use when slicing a full dataset in memory: